glossner/AI-Agent-Stock-Prediction/README.md

 # AI-Agent-Stock-Prediction

-This code is from Rivier University's Fall 2024 Professional Seminar class (COMP-699)

 ## Executing the Code

 There are two programs that are not yet integrated.
 From the root directory run: